abelardopardo/ontask_b/docs/Using/action.rst

 The buttons at the top of the page offer the following operations:

+|fa-chart-bar| *Column statistics*
+  Selects a column and shows a statistical summary of its values.

 |fa-eye| Preview
   The Preview button shows how the text in the editor is shown for those learners selected by the filter (if any).
 After clicking in the button you